 Original Clinical or Original Experimental

-Original research articles must not exceed 5000 words including abstract, references, tables, and figure legends; articles are limited to a combined total of 8 figures and/or tables, and 35 references.
+Original research articles must not exceed 5000 words.
+The word count includes all text in the submission, i.e., title page, keywords, abstract, main text, references, acknowledgments, funding, tables, and figure legends; articles are limited to a combined total of 8 figures and/or tables and 35 references.
 The abstract (250 words or fewer) is required and should be divided into the following 5 subsections: Background, Objective, Methods, Results, and Conclusion.

 Submissions to this section are for articles that contain untested or unproven new ideas with little supporting evidence but must have compelling rationale.
 The idea should be one that is difficult or impossible to test definitively, or would take a long time or significant resources to do so.
 Articles must be <4000 total words, including references and tables, and a combined total of 8 figures and/or tables.
 No abstract should be included.